jongrover/make-npm-package-example/README.md

-# Custom Made NPM Package Example
+# Creating, Testing, & Publishing NPM Packages

-Example code for creating a custom NPM Package.
+Example code and instrucions for creating, testing, and publishing a custom NPM Package.

 ## Instructions